Step 2. Assess

 Step 4.
 Wait.
 Then Repeat

-Your brain junk will come back and you’ll go through the process of tossing it out again.
+Your junk will come back and you’ll go through the process of tossing it out again.
 Over time, you’ll become more and more adept at decluttering your brain.

 The bottom line about brain junk is that everyone has it and it never completely goes away.
 But if you learn how to manage it effectively, you’ll go farther than you ever thought possible.